 The prize will be awarded to an individual or small group of individuals contributing to the same innovation.
-All recipients must be United States citizens or permanent residents of the United States who currently are and have been substantially engaged in their engineering and scholastic work in institutions within the United States.
-The Gordon Prize is not awarded posthumously.
+Prize recipients must be US citizens or permanent residents who are currently and have been substantially engaged in the nominated engineering and scholastic work in institutions in the United States.
+The Prize is awarded only to living persons.